Lord Howe Island Group , Australia

 Ned’s Beach

-Ned’s Beach is world-famous for its crystal sea, multicolored aquatic life, and fish-feeding tours.
-Visitors paddle into the sea to feed the fish manually, a tradition that has been passed down through generations.
+Ned’s Beach is renowned worldwide for its crystal-clear sea, vibrant aquatic life, and fish-feeding tours.
+Visitors paddle into the sea to feed the fish manually, a tradition passed down through generations.

 - Activities: